Cahill Expressway: History

-Former The Sydney Morning Herald writer Elizabeth Farrelly described the freeway as 'doggedly symmetrical, profoundly deadpan, severing the city from the water on a permanent basis'.
-The sunken section of the expressway runs between the Royal Botanical Gardens and The Domain, key green spaces in Sydney.
-The Botanic Gardens Trust described the expressway as destroying the spatial relationship between the two.

-Demolition of the expressway has been proposed in the past, most prominently by former Australian Prime Minister Paul Keating, who in 1994 offered federal funds in the amount of A$150 million toward such a project.
-The then NSW Premier, John Fahey, rejected the proposal because of the cost and the resultant traffic problems.

 Jeffrey Smart painting

 One of Australian artist Jeffrey Smart's most famous works is Cahill Expressway (1962).
 The painting shows a stylised view of the Cahill Expressway tunnel and approach road, with a single man shown at the side of the image.
-The painting shows the alienation many feel when faced with the infrastructure of large freeways, especially when closely juxtaposed with pedestrian scale areas.
+The painting shows the alienation many feel when faced with the infrastructure of large freeways, especially when closely juxtaposed with pedestrian-scale areas.

 Exits and interchanges

+The Cahill Expressway is entirely contained within the City of Sydney local government area.